Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

     title: Smart Home Made Simple
     title_size: medium
     desc_select: true
+    desc: >-
+      "We design Home Automation and Home Entertainment Systems based on best  practices and current industry standards."<br><br>

-    desc: Finely Tuned Technologies offers you robustly engineered cutting edge technology that compliments your building and budget.
-We pick products that work right the first time, systems designed to standards.
+      Finely Tuned Technologies offers you robustly engineered leading edge technology that compliments your living space and budget.
+We  do the research, the in-field testing and chose products that work right the first time, every time.
 As a Brilliant® Pro Certified installer, we provide fully integrated smart home solutions.
 We deliver an easy-to-use solution that the entire household will use.
   - type: divider
     bg_color: white
   - type: video_full